I love old houses. But older homes with wooden windows often end up rotting. So I wondered how to replace rotted wood around a window.

 Then you can sand it down and paint over it, and no one will ever know what lurks beneath the surface.

-It’s the Abatron Wood Restoration Kit.
-It comes with everything you need; Liquid Wood, Wood Epoxy, an Applicator bottle, Putty knife, Measuring cup and even a Mixing stick.
+It’s the Abatron Wood Restoration Kit (click to see the current price on Amazon).
+It comes with everything you need; Liquid Wood, Wood Epoxy, an Applicator bottle, Putty knife, Measuring cup, and even a Mixing stick.

 At 4.5 stars and well over 100 reviews, you know this will do the trick and make how to replace rotted wood around a window a breeze!